RWS/studio-api-docs/apiconcepts/filetypesupport/adding_a_preview_ui_control.md

         /// <summary>
-        /// called when segment is confirmed and SDL Trados Studio jumps into next segment
+        /// called when segment is confirmed and Trados Studio jumps into next segment
         /// </summary>
         public void JumpToActiveElement()
         {